 Guidance on eligibility of COVID-19 potential costs

-The following measures were developed at the beginning of the pandemic after government directions on mandatory self-isolation had been enacted to ensure that there are no contractual or financial barriers to prevent you from repatriating your employees (and their dependants), volunteers, interns and students to their home countries.
+The following measures were developed at the beginning of the pandemic after government directions on mandatory self-isolation had been enacted to ensure that there were no contractual or financial barriers preventing you from repatriating your employees (and their dependants), volunteers, interns and students to their home countries.
 In addition, they provided flexibility on financial and narrative reporting requirements in the initial period of the pandemic.

-The following table also provides flexibility and guidance on the eligibility of costs for other situations that could be encountered due to the COVID-19 pandemic.
+These measures also provide continued flexibility and guidance on the eligibility of costs for other situations that could be encountered due to the COVID-19 pandemic.
 This guidance applies only to contribution agreements under the International Development Assistance Program and will be updated as the crisis unfolds.

 Recipient organizations are encouraged to review the questions and answers and discuss context-specific situations with their respective Global Affairs Canada project management team.
 In addition, please work with your Global Affairs Canada counterparts to maintain a record of all decisions, changes to your project’s implementation and project costs related to the COVID-19 pandemic.